Tomato Growing Tips for common varieties that produced high yields and best quality.

 Tomatoes appeared also in different shapes and colours.
 Those tomatoes often selling in the market are red round tomatoes, apple-shaped red tomatoes, yellow pear-shaped sweet tomatoes (fig tomatoes), and orange red tomatoes.

-Generally, all tomatoes love plenty of sunlight, moist ground and good drainage rich light soil.
+Generally, all tomatoes love plenty of moderate sunlight, moist ground and good drainage rich light soil.
 General seedling temperature for tomato is 20°C (Celsius) or 68°F (Fahrenheit).

 Sweet Tomato Growing Tips

 Tomatoes required a long period of growth.
-So, sowing tomato seeds in late winter to early spring in your greenhouse or indoor may have a higher chance to harvest your tomatoes before the frost set in.
+So, sowing tomato seeds in late winter to early spring in your greenhouse or indoor may have a higher chance to harvest ripe tomatoes before the frost set in.

 In the year 2009, we had Cherry tomatoes 'Tiny-tim' and a special egg-shaped red tomatoes besides the old varieties grown in the containers.